Ella Schmidt, MA, LPC Jungian Depth & Analytic Psychology

 My rates differ depending on if you are outside of the US as European and International scale pricing for sessions differs.

-A pre-paid commitment or installment plans can alter rates.
+A pre-paid commitment, packaged sessions or installment plans can alter rates.

 All rates are discussed and clarified prior to our first session.